fmdavis1/blogs-app-frontend/README.md

-# BLOG_API
+# BLOG_APP_FRONTEND

 ## Description
-This is a blog API with full Create, Read, Update, and Delete(CRUD) functionality being rendered using React.js and deployed to Netlify.
+This is a blog App with full Create, Read, Update, and Delete(CRUD) functionality being rendered using React.js and deployed to Netlify.
+Netlify address: https://fmdblogappfrontend.netlify.app/

 ### Tech Stack